-At 30,277 tons, these ships appear positively tiny beside their megaship fleet mates.
+At 30,277 tons, these ships appear positively tiny beside their megaship fleetmates.
 In reality, they are medium-size ships that entered service for the now-defunct Renaissance Cruises.
-With their entry into the Princess lineup, real choice is available to Princess passengers—a true alternative for passengers who prefer the clubby atmosphere of a smaller boutique-style ship but with big-ship features galore.
+With their entry into the Princess lineup, real choice is available to Princess passengers—a true alternative for those who prefer the clubby atmosphere of a smaller boutique-style ship but with big-ship features galore.

-These sister ships have cozy public spaces, a stunning observation lounge—where the view is visible through floor-to-ceiling windows on three sides—and the loveliest libraries at sea, with their domed trompe-l'oeil–painted ceilings, faux fireplaces, comfortable seating areas, and (most importantly) well-stocked bookshelves.
-Although the main showroom isn't particularly suited for glitzy production-company performances, it is ideal for cabaret shows.
+These sister ships have cozy public spaces, a stunning observation lounge—where the view is visible through floor-to-ceiling windows on three sides—and some of the loveliest libraries at sea, with their domed trompe-l'oeil–painted ceilings, faux fireplaces, comfortable seating areas, and (most important) well-stocked bookshelves.
+Although the main show room isn't particularly suited for glitzy production-company performances, it is ideal for cabaret shows.

 Cruisers with a taste for dancing take note—you can compete aboard Holland America sailings to wi Read moreRead more

 Visit the mysterious Land of the Golden Pagodas—Myanmar—with AmaWaterways, starting in Novembe Read moreRead more